 I asked trusted colleagues, “Who do you know that’s a Wave Maker?”
-With their recommendations, I came up with an eclectic and interesting mix of change-makers, including a Major League Baseball manager, a young entrepreneur, a CEO, a community service leader, a recent graduate and more.
-I found common threads, or underlying themes, in how these people think about change and then act upon it.
+With their recommendations, I came up with an eclectic and interesting mix of changemakers, including a Major League Baseball manager, a young entrepreneur, a CEO, a community service leader and a recent graduate.
+I found common threads in how these people think about change and then act upon it.

-In my book Make Waves: Be the One to Start Change at Work and in Life, I share how to start a wave, but I also define the DNA of a Wave Maker.
-Wave Makers aren’t superhuman—but I saw thoughts, actions and behaviors that enabled all of them to start a change, regardless of the situation, scope and scale.
+In my book Make Waves: Be the One to Start Change at Work and in Life, I share how to start a wave, but I also define the DNA of a Wave Maker (aka a changemaker).
+Wave Makers aren’t biologically determined, but I nonetheless saw similar thoughts, actions and behaviors that enabled all of them to start a change, regardless of the situation, scope or scale.

-Are you a Wave Maker?
-Here are four habits of people who help bring change and how you can implement them today:
+So, are you a Wave Maker?
+Would you like to be?
+Here are four habits of people who help bring change and how you can implement them in your own life today:

-Wave Makers place more importance on reaching the goal and the anticipated impact, than on personal recognition.
-They really believe their mission will benefit the greater good.
-They create momentum around an idea that reaches far beyond the self, all with the goal to make work, the community or the world better.
+Wave Makers place more importance on reaching their goal and its impact than on personal recognition.
+They truly believe their mission will benefit the greater good.
+They create momentum around an idea that reaches far beyond the self, all with the goal to make work, their community or the world better.
 This approach keeps motivation high even when setbacks or detours occur.

 To implement change, make authentic relationships a top priority.
-Wave Makers place a high priority on the meaningful and diverse connections needed to achieve their goals.
+Changemakers place a high priority on the meaningful and diverse connections needed to achieve their goals.
 Build valuable relationships that will help you learn, create strong networks and find meaning in your work.

-Wave Makers have a healthy balance of determination toward a goal and ability to adjust as they learn new information.
+Changemakers have a healthy balance of determination toward a goal and ability to adjust as they learn new information.
 Not deterred by setbacks, they are open to new ideas and insights.
-Wave Makers don’t give up on the goal but remain flexible on how to accomplish it.
+Wave Makers don’t give up on their goals—instead, they remain flexible on how to accomplish it.

 To achieve this, believe in your idea and yourself.
 Grounded in their mission, Wave Makers are both passionate and resourceful.
-Adopt this healthy confidence, which allows you to realize your goal without getting distracted in future details.
+Adopt this healthy confidence, and allow yourself to realize your goal without getting distracted by future details.

 Wave Makers are always looking to enhance their knowledge and insights.
-Wave Makers seek out experts, read, listen and embrace mentoring relationships.
-They are comfortable taking on new ideas because they have confidence that they can learn what they need to know.
+They seek out experts, read, listen and embrace mentoring relationships.
+They are comfortable taking on new ideas because they are confident that they can learn what they need to know.

-As such, wave-makers are comfortable with ambiguity.
-With a bias for action and the instinct to seek expert advice, they can move forward with a plan that includes unknowns.
+As such, Wave Makers aren’t dissuaded by ambiguity.
+With a bias for action and the instinct to seek expert advice, they can move forward with their plans even when those plans include unknowns.

-To be a change-maker, adopt curiosity and be ready to explore.
+To be a changemaker, adopt curiosity and be ready to explore.
 Wave Makers often ask “Why?” and “What if?”
-Make it your nature to find understanding and explore and apply new ideas to your work.
+Make it your nature to find understanding and apply new ideas to your work.

-4. Engage in positive collaboration based on authenticity and trust.
+4. They engage in positive collaboration based on authenticity and trust.

-With this in mind, seek to engage others with your mission and help connect others on their missions.
+With this in mind, seek to not only engage others with your mission, but to help connect those who are on their own missions.

-Making waves is essential for changing your work, your community and your life.
+Making waves is essential for changing your work, your community and your life for the better.
 Rethink how you define a wave.
 It’s more than a disruption—it’s a positive force for good.
 And you can start the momentum.

 So, do you have the DNA of a Wave Maker?